 This way, you’ll almost guarantee your designs will sell.

-And if real conversations terrify you, don’t worry.
+If real conversations terrify you, don’t worry.
 I’ve included some BONUS word for word scripts you can swipe so you know what to ask to get the answers you need.
 Keep reading until the end!

 Why customer research matters for your clothing line